 She advises him to try to "acquire some relations as soon as possible, and to make a definite effort to produce at any rate one parent, of either sex, before the season is quite over" (I.216).

 With that, he is dismissed.

-From the other room, clueless Algy starts playing the Wedding March on the piano.
+From the other room, clueless Algy starts playing the "Weddng March" on the piano.
 Jack is furious.

-The interrogation conveniently gives both of the men a chance to rant about Lady Bracknell, a rant which ends in Jack’s uncomfortable realization that Gwendolen might end up just like her mother.
+The interrogation conveniently gives both of the men a chance to rant about Lady Bracknell, a rant that ends in Jack’s uncomfortable realization that Gwendolen might end up just like her mother.

 When Algernon slyly asks if Jack told Gwendolen the truth of his double identities, Jack indignantly replies that "the truth isn’t quite the sort of thing one tells to a nice, sweet, refined girl" (I.236).

 In an effort to make himself seem more acceptable to Lady Bracknell, Jack conjures up a plan to have his brother Ernest die of a severe chill in Paris by the end of the week.